jtbrennan/jtbrennan/README.md

 ### 💻: About Me :

-I am a Full Stack Developer, Founder of Valar Tech, and the Full Stack Forge.

-- : Always exporing new opportunities.
+I am a Software Engineer, I like building things.

 ---